 Across the Summit Bechtel Reserve in West Virginia, Venturers like Lauren challenge themselves to reach new heights.
 They’ve gathered — about 1,800 young men and women from across the country — for VenturingFest, last summer’s official celebration of Venturing’s 20th birthday.
 (Venturing, the BSA’s program for young people ages 14-21 — or 13 and finished with the eighth grade — was founded in 1998.)

 At VenturingFest, young people enjoy SBR’s seemingly endless menu of world-class venues.
-That includes mountain biking, zip lining, challenge courses, climbing, shooting sports, stand-up paddleboarding and more.
+That includes mountain biking, zip lining, challenge courses, climbing, stand-up paddleboarding and more.
 But the week also promises experiences not typical to SBR — things befitting a big birthday party like VenturingFest.

 That means dance parties, impromptu games of flag football and a big closing show complete with birthday cake.
 With several weeks’ worth of activities packed into four days, the one thing Venturers won’t get at VenturingFest is enough sleep.